 When you mention gifting what usually comes to mind is a birthday or Christmas.
 What I’d like to talk about today is gifting assets to another generation.

-Your federal exemption, which is the amount you can give away tax free, for this year is $5 million and if you have more assets than that when you die your estate will owe taxes.
+Your federal estate tax exemption, which is the amount you can give away tax free when you die, for this year is $5.34 million and next year will be $5.43 million and if you have more assets than that your estate will owe federal estate taxes.
 Married couples have an unlimited gifting privilege between spouses in life or death.

-Now each of us can give away annually $13,000 without using our exemption to as many recipients as we wish as long as we have the money to make the gifts.
-And if we are married and our spouse joins in we can gift $26,000.
-We can also pay someone’s medical or school bills and that is treated similar to annual gifting in that you don’t use up your exemption.
+As for your annual gifting exclusion each of us can give away $14,000 this year and next to as many recipients as we wish as long as we have the money to make the gifts.
+And if we are married and our spouse joins in we can gift $28,000.
+We can also pay someone’s medical or school bills without incurring a gift tax.

-For example, you have an estate worth $1.2 million and if you die in 2011 the estate will owe no federal estate taxes but could owe Massachusetts estate taxes.
+For example, you have an estate worth $1.2 million it will owe no federal estate taxes but will owe Massachusetts estate taxes.
 Now would you rather give it away to your family or to the government?

 Gifting can be an estate planning tool for you can save on future estate taxes and have the pleasure of watching your dollars work for your children or grandchildren while you are still alive.
 But do not give away assets you think you will need in the future.

 If any of your grandchildren are in college or grad school you can pay their tuition and medical insurance, but you need to pay it directly to the school.
 And after paying the bills if you still have some money left over you can cut them a check for $14,000 and if your spouse joins in it could $28,000.